Staffbase/github-action-jira-release-tagging/README.md

       tagName: 2020.3.3
 ```

----

 ## Action Spec:

 ### Environment variables

 - `JIRA_TOKEN` - api token to use for Jira
 - `JIRA_EMAIL` - email of the owner of the Jira api token

 ### Inputs

 - `issueIds` (required) - Comma separated list of Jira issues to update.
 Example: RE-1486,RE-1489
 - `componentName` (required) - The name of the component (service) to add as label to the issues
 - `tagName` (required) - The (git) release tag to add as label to the issues
 - `releaseDate` (optional) - The date to use as release date, default is 'now'
 - `notifyUsers` (optional) - Whether to notify user watching the Jira issues, default is 'false'

-### Outputs

-none
+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE) file for details.